-We work with you during pregnancy, and with you and your babies and young children up until their fifth birthday.
+We can work with you during pregnancy, and with you and your babies and young children under the age of five.
 We can support you with building your relationship with your baby or young child.

 Covid update: We are currently offering bookable telephone consultations with members of the team.
 You can contact us directly to book a consultation if you are a parent who feels worried about your relationship with your child (pregnancy to aged 5).